StarBlockDAO/NFT-Staking/README.md

 # NFT-Staking

-All the contracts for NFT staking and Wrapped NFT.
+All the contracts for NFT staking and Wrapped NFT on StarBlock DAO.

 # NFTMasterChef Contract
 NFTMasterChef is the core contract of NFT staking and contains the main logic of staking NFT: reward and dividend.
 Every NFT Collection will have a pool in NFTMasterChef, which is responsible for ditributing the StarBlock Token: STB to all the staked NFTs in the pool.